-\begin{proof} This is the now the consequence of three reduction steps.
-The first reduction step was achieved in Corollary \ref{C:IJtoP}: in order to prove that ${\widetilde {IJ}}^{V}$ extends near a point in the preimage of the GIT-orbit of a cubic $X$ with isolated singularities, it is enough to consider corresponding $1$-parameter degenerations to a pair $(X,\ell)$ where $\ell \subset X$ is a non-special line and to show that the Prym map $\overline R_6\dashrightarrow \Vor[5]$ is regular in the neighborhood of the admissible cover given by the stable reduction the \'etale double cover of the discriminant plane quintic arising from projection from $\ell$.
+\begin{proof} This is now the consequence of three reduction steps.
+The first reduction step was achieved in Corollary \ref{C:IJtoP}: in order to prove that ${\widetilde {IJ}}^{V}$ extends near a point in $\widetilde {\mathcal M}$ that lies in the preimage of a point in $\overline {\mathcal M}$ corresponding to a polystable cubic $X$ with isolated singularities, it is enough to consider corresponding $1$-parameter degenerations to a pair $(X,\ell)$ where $\ell \subset X$ is a non-special line and to show that the Prym map $\overline R_6\dashrightarrow \Vor[5]$ is regular in the neighborhood of the admissible cover given by the stable reduction of the \'etale double cover of the discriminant plane quintic arising from projection from $\ell$.
 For the second reduction step we use \cite[Thm.
-3.2 (1), (4)]{abh}, in conjunction with \cite[Theorem 0.1]{vologodsky}, see also \cite[Theorem 5.6]{cmghl}: the indeterminacy locus of the Prym $\overline R_{g+1}\dashrightarrow \Vor$ is the union of the closures of the Friedman--Smith loci $FS_n, n\geq 2$.
-Finally, the third reduction step is now Proposition \ref{prop:nonFS}: the Prym variety of any \'etale double cover of a plane quintic with $(A,D)$-singularities is never in the closure of the union of the loci $\overline{FS}_n, n\geq 2$. \end{proof}
+3.2 (1), (4)]{abh}, in conjunction with \cite[Thm.~0.1]{vologodsky}, see also \cite[Thm.~5.6]{cmghl}: the indeterminacy locus of the Prym $\overline R_{g+1}\dashrightarrow \Vor$ is the union of the closures of the Friedman--Smith loci~$FS_n$, for all~$n\geq 2$.
+Finally, the third reduction step is now Proposition \ref{prop:nonFS}: the Prym variety of any \'etale double cover of a plane quintic with $AD$-singularities is never in the closure of the union of the loci $\overline{FS}_n, n\geq 2$. \end{proof}